Contributions are being solicited for in-person presentation at the 2026 Annual Directed Energy

 Distribution statements of technical documents must be identified in accordance with

-All presentations and papers must have an authorized distribution statement on the first page.
+All presentations must have an authorized distribution statement on the first page.

-Materials marked Distribution Statements B, E and F will not be presented at DEPS events.
+Presentations containing Distribution Statements B and E will not be presented at the